SIEV X

 SIEV X was the name assigned by Australian authorities to an Indonesian fishing boat carrying over 400 asylum seekers en route to Australia, which capsized in international waters with great loss of life on 19 October 2001.
-SIEV stands for Suspected Illegal Entry Vessel and is the acronym used by the surveillance authority for any boat that has entered Australian waters without prior authorisation.
+SIEV stands for Suspected Irregular Entry Vessel and is the acronym used by the surveillance authority for any boat that has entered Australian waters without prior authorisation.
 The X is a designation used where a tracking number has not yet been assigned, in accordance with Australian Government orders.

 The dilapidated Indonesian fishing boat was en route from Sumatra to Christmas Island carrying over 400 asylum seekers.
 It sank just south of the Indonesian island of Java, killing 353 people, mainly women and children.
 The tragedy was politically controversial in Australia, as it occurred during an election campaign at a time when asylum seekers and border protection were major issues.

 Background

 The SIEV-X incident occurred during the 2001 Australian Federal election campaign.
 The Tampa affair had focused national media's attention on the issue of asylum seekers.
 Prime Minister John Howard said his policy would prevent people smuggling and stop the boats of asylum seekers from arriving in Australia.
-The Howard Government had issued instructions to the Royal Australian Navy and the Australian Federal Police (AFP) to prevent any refugees from reaching Australia via boat.
+The Howard government had issued instructions to the Royal Australian Navy and the Australian Federal Police (AFP) to prevent any refugees from reaching Australia via boat.
 The AFP set about a campaign of disrupting organised people smugglers who operated with overcrowded and dangerous boats.
 The Royal Australian Navy began intercepting boats that entered Australian waters and transferring all people to Christmas Island.